U.S. Treasury urges financial firms to examine cloud services

-WASHINGTON, Feb 8 (Reuters) - U.S. Treasury Department officials are urging the financial sector to address potential challenges in using cloud computing services, warning in a report on Wednesday that failure to do so could leave them and their customers vulnerable.
+WASHINGTON, Feb 8 (Reuters) - U.S. Treasury Department officials highlighted several challenges facing financial firms that are increasingly turning to cloud computing services to support a range of their activities, warning in a report on Wednesday that failure to address them could leave lingering vulnerabilities.

 The risk was particularly acute for small and medium-sized financial institutions, the department said.